nexusformat/hdf5xmp/README.md

 They are directly followed by the image itself.

 The image format can technically be any by the file managers recognized format.
-But to ensure that it will work on any operating system JPEG, GIF or PNG are the recommended formats depending on what compresses the best for the current image.
+But to ensure that it will work on any operating system, JPEG, GIF or PNG are the recommended formats depending on which compresses the best for the thumbnail image.

 ### Thumbnail extraction